-It's really easy to get to Courchevel from all around the world and that's because the ski area is located just 190km from Geneva International airport, the second-largest airport in Switzerland (about two hours on a good day).
-Flying isn't your only option, you can always drive here and there are also trains and coaches available.
+It's really easy to get to Courchevel because it's located just 190km from Geneva International airport.
+But flying isn't your only option, you can always drive and there are trains and coaches that come here too.

 Best ways to get to Courchevel

 Courchevel is located in southeast France, in the department of Savoie, part of the Rhône-Alpes region.
 It sits at the heart of the Three Valleys, the world's largest ski area with 600km of runs across the Vanoise massif, in the Tarentaise Valley.

 What’s the best way to get to Courchevel?

 Whilst there's no denying the convenience of flying, we would encourage you to at least consider the alternatives.
 We're not just going to give you just one route to Courchevel, and below you'll find what we think are the main pros and cons:

 |How to get to Courchevel|